hughescoin/ock-bridge-tutorial/README.md

 ## Features

-- Connect wallet functionality with Coinbase's OnchainKit
+- Connect wallet functionality using OnchainKit
 - Token bridging between networks
 - Responsive design that works on mobile and desktop
-- Dark/light mode support

 ## Getting Started